-The content combines theoretical lectures, troubleshooting case presentations and mock exams.
+Combines theoretical lectures, troubleshooting case presentations & mock exams

-EHRA Members benefit from reduced registration fee for this course.
+EHRA Members benefit from a reduced registration fee for this course.
+Limited seats available only.

 Become a member or upgrade to access this benefit.